About this listing

-Located in the heart of Historic Elmwood Village, you are within walking distance of a variety of eateries, museums and art galleries.
-You are on a major bus route, with easy access to Niagara Falls, Amtrak and the Peace Bridge.
+Located in the Historic Elmwood Village, you are within walking distance of a variety of eateries, museums and art galleries.
+You are on a major bus route, with access to Niagara Falls and Amtrak.
+Parking is on street.
+Two rooms available.

 Enjoy the comfort of your pillow-top queen bed and room to spread out.
 Built in closet for hanging clothes and bedside dresser offer the comforts of home.